Healthy Homes Assessment Wainuiomata

 Home Assessments Wainuiomata for Rental Properties

-• Does the subfloor space well-insulated?
-Is there a ground waterproofing barrier?
+• Is the sub floor space insulated and is a ground waterproofing barrier?

-• Does the ceiling insulation require to be topped up or replaced?
+• Do you think the ceiling insulation need to be topped up or replaced?

 • Does the house have enough air circulation, including extractor fans?